 Because they enjoy spending time alone, this provides the perfect opportunity to always reflect on any problems in their lives and easily find solutions.
 They rarely get overwhelmed and don’t panic or run when a bad situation arises. instead, their self-reflection and high level of confidence allow them to assess any problem in a calm, rational way.

-In the event that they do get stressed or overwhelmed about something, their calm nature allows them to seek a place without distractions and recharge their batteries.
+If they get stressed or overwhelmed about something, their calm nature allows them to seek a place without distractions and recharge their batteries.

 6) They value your time…and theirs.